Certifiably Robust Variational Autoencoders: INVESTIGATING LEARNED LATENT SPACES

-While we are primarily interested in the robustness of Lipschitz-VAEs, we may also wish to understand whether Lipschitz-VAEs differ from standard VAEs as models, for example in the functions they learn.
+While we are primarily interested in the robustness of VAEs, and their certifiably robust instantiation in Lipschitz-VAEs, we may also wish to understand whether Lipschitz-VAEs qualitatively differ from standard VAEs.

 To build our understanding in this regard, we study the latent spaces learned by Lipschitz-VAEs, training standard and Lipschitz-VAEs with latent space dimension $d_z=2$ and visualizing their learned encoders $q_\phi(\z|\x)$.
-As shown in Figure \ref{fig: learned_latent_spaces}, the encoders learned by Lipschitz and standard VAEs differ in their scale.
+As shown in Figure \ref{fig: learned_latent_spaces_app}, the encoders learned by Lipschitz- and standard VAEs differ in their scale.
 Whereas the encoder of a standard VAE remains tightly clustered about the prior $p(\z)=\gauss{\z}{\mathbf{0}}{\mathbf{I}}$, the encoders of the Lipschitz-VAEs disperse mass widely in latent space.

 This apparent rescaling of the latent space in Lipschitz-VAEs has two important consequences, the first of which is that the prior and encoder have little overlap.
 This is significant because it is common to generate data points with a trained VAE by drawing samples from the prior and passing these to the decoder.
 In a rescaled latent space where the prior and encoder have little overlap, many samples from the prior will be ``out-of-distribution'' inputs to the decoder.